-1.1 That the Committee notes the progress of schemes it has supported through the allocation of Better Care Funding (BCF) and welcomes the wider impact they are having on reducing pressure on front-line Council Services
+1.1 That following approval at Housing and Community Services Committee on 19th November 2020, the Committee notes the progress of schemes it has supported through the allocation of Better Care Funding (BCF) and welcomes the wider impact they are having on reducing pressure on front-line Council Services

-- 1.2 That the Committee approves the proposed Better Care Fund (BCF) Action Plan, timescales and revised allocations contained in Appendix 1. - 1.3 That the Committee approves the use of £50k from the BCF allocation to be ringfenced for a new project and associated staffing costs to enable better targeting of resources based on recent stock condition data. - 1.4 That the Committee approves changes highlighted within the Private Sector Housing Assistance Policy (see Appendix 2) are approved - 1.5 That delegated authority is granted to the Strategic Director (Service Delivery) in conjunction with the Chairman of this Committee to make any minor amendments to the Policy necessary to ensure its effective delivery.
-Any major changes would be brought to Committee for approval. - 1.6 That the staffing and financial elements of this report are referred to a future meeting of the Finance and Management Committee for consideration and approval.
+- 1.2 That the Committee approves the proposed Better Care Fund (BCF) Action Plan, timescales and revised allocations contained in Appendix 1. - 1.3 That the Committee approves the use of £50k from the BCF allocation to be ringfenced for a new project and associated staffing costs to enable better targeting of resources based on recent stock condition data. - 1.4 That the Committee approves changes highlighted within the Private Sector Housing Assistance Policy (see Appendix 2). - 1.5 That the Committee notes that the Housing and Community Services Committee approved that delegated authority be granted to the Strategic Director (Service Delivery) in conjunction with the Chairman of this Committee to make any minor amendments to the Policy necessary to ensure its effective delivery.
+Any major changes would be brought to Committee for approval.